 In the Punt de Vista workshops, we use participatory photography with vulnerable people who do not always have access to photography or photographic language and who tend to go unnoticed within society.
 We attempt to transform photography into a tool for expression and social and personal transformation to accompany creative process, reinforce identity, question categories and promote social inclusion.

 Participatory photography a project aimed at people in a therapeutic process recovering from sexual abuse.
-The aim is to accompany them in their recovery and offer them image as a means of expression that allows each to find the way to reconstruct their own narrative.
+The aim is to accompany them in their recovery and offer them image as a means of expression.

 For four months, ten amateur photographers diagnosed with some kind of mental health problem went out on the streets to take portraits of their neighbours, with the help of a mobile photography studio.

 Learning to see can be understood as an attitude, a personal commitment, and a discovery of the intention that is behind a gaze.
 For four months, the participants in this photography workshop -all of them people diagnosed by some kind of mental health problem- were able to explore their capacity for creative expression through the camera.

 Using photography not only as testimonial record but also as a discovery and reaffirmation of one’s own viewpoint, a group of young migrants in their years explored for four months the possibilities of using images as vehicles for the expression of what they feel.